Skip to Content

 What Does an Elder Law Attorney Do?

 An elder law attorney addresses the legal and financial needs of older adults.
-Our role includes helping seniors plan for their future through estate planning, securing healthcare benefits, managing finances, and safeguarding against elder abuse.
-In Washington, DC, our attorneys are specifically attuned to local laws, ensuring that plans are tailored and legally sound, reflecting personal needs and long-term goals.
+Our role includes working with seniors to plan for the future through estate planning, securing health care benefits, managing finances, and preventing elder abuse.
+In Washington, DC, our lawyers pay special attention to local laws to ensure plans are practical, valid, and meet long-term goals.

 How Can Elder Law Assist with Long-Term Care Planning?